bloovis/sup-notmuch.mirror/README.md

 have tested it on Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.

+## Sup User's Guide

+I have converted the original Sup Wiki to a static HTML [Sup User's Guide](https://www.bloovis.com/supguide/).
+Much of the information there is still relevant to sup-notmuch, but you can ignore anything related to Xapian or installation of the old sup.

 ## Installation

 To use sup-notmuch (Sup with notmuch support), you must checkout and use the `notmuch` branch